s-fellner/BSA_Rolex/README.md

 Classify the sentences:

 For our first model, we used google cloud services to classify the data.
-We only uploaded our dataset on with AutoMl from natural language.
+We only uploaded our dataset on AutoMl from natural language.
 It is possible to adjust the sensibility of the model by balancing the precision and recal rate.

 A DEVELOPPER???